ZiddiaMUGEN/M-Creirwy/Diary.md

 This is a log of any work I do on the character so I remember what I worked on.

+### 2025-08-28

+- fix a couple mtl bracketing issues
+- fix a bug in variable compilation method for else blocks
+- introduce exploration/explorer buffer helpers
+- add a storage helper to store exploration results
+- add skeleton for occupancy helpers

 ### 2025-08-26

 - work on enum/flag typing in mdk